-This document is available in alternative formats on request including electronically by email or through the City website, in hard copy in both large and standard print, in Easy English, or braille.
+This document is available in alternative formats on request including electronically by email or through the City website, in hard copy in large, standard print and Easy English, or braille.

 This document is also available in other languages on request.
-For further information please contact Community Development at the City of Mandurah on (08) 9550 3256 or cdo@mandurah.wa.gov.au.
+For further information please contact Community Development at the City of Mandurah on (08) 9550 3256 or cdo@mandurah.wa.gov.au

-Access and Inclusion Policy Statement
+Access and Inclusion Policy statement

-The City of Mandurah is committed to ensuring that the community is accessible for, and inclusive of people with a disability and our aging population, their families and carers.
+The City of Mandurah is committed to ensuring that the community is accessible for and inclusive of people with disability and our aging population, their families and carers.
 An accessible and inclusive community is a more vibrant place for everyone.